Certificate in Education and Training, Level 4

 Teaching practice of at least 30 hours is a requirement of the qualification.

-A minimum of 30 hours of teaching over the life of the course which can include small groups and one to one sessions and may be paid or voluntary.
+hours of teaching over the life of the course.
+The teaching can include small groups and one-to-one sessions and may be paid or voluntary.

 Trainees should not have a criminal background which might prevent them from working as a teacher with young people or vulnerable adults.